Goals & Output

 Over the course of the programme (2020 to 2025) six main outputs have been identified:

-Output 1: Prof. Adow centre in Galkayo is developed into a full TVET+ service hub by 2021
+Output 1: Prof. Adow centre in Galkayo is developed into a full TVET+ service hub

 - Infrastructure extension on the existing land of the centre.
 This includes additional workshops and classrooms, a dormitory, a guesthouse and a sports field.

 - Utilities: Borehole within the premises together with a water desalination plant and pipeline system and PV power plant.

 - Procure workshop, lab and classroom equipment as well as teaching material/media.

 - Establishment of service centres within Prof. Adow such as the entrepreneurship training and the business incubator, which will be managed by a Business Development Manager.